Happy Rockefeller

-Margaretta Large "Happy" Rockefeller (née Fitler, formerly Murphy; June 9, 1926 – May 19, 2015) was a philanthropist and the second wife of the 49th governor of New York and 41st vice president of the United States, Nelson Rockefeller (1908–1979).
-She was the first lady of New York from 1963 to 1973, and the second lady of the United States from 1974 to 1977.
+Margaretta Large "Happy" Rockefeller (née Fitler, formerly Murphy; June 9, 1926 – May 19, 2015) was a philanthropist who, as the wife of the 41st vice president of the United States, Nelson Rockefeller, served as second lady of the United States from 1974 to 1977.
+She was previously the first lady of New York from 1963 to 1973, during her husband's last three terms in office.

-Childhood and family
+In 1991, she was appointed a public delegate to the United Nations by US President George H. W. Bush.
+She also was president of the board of the Saratoga Performing Arts Center north of Albany, New York, among other philanthropic projects.